 Using this approach, I have unbridled optimism for the value of social.

 But I won’t go as far as insisting value is there without measuring it properly first.
 Because that’s not how science works.

 P.S.
 There’s lots of real experimental science out there on the effects of social media in the marketing space, have you reviewed it?

-You will find this material to be a treasure trove of new ideas and proper methods worth pursuing in the social measurement space, examples here, here, here, here.
-Get yourself a subscription to Marketing Science or if you are a WAA member, you can request copies of these fully documented social measurement experiments.Share: by
+You will find this material to be a treasure trove of new ideas and proper methods worth pursuing in the social measurement space, example here on measuring “influence”.
+Get yourself a subscription to the journal Marketing Science or similar.
+If you are a DAA member, you can request a copy of this fully documented, peer-reviewed scientific experiment on measuring influence at bottom of page.Share: by